-- Public transport links to the village are poor, and residents at the south end of the village find it difficult to access bus services from the north.
-Better public transport for the whole village is desired. - Capturing incremental growth in ways that allows infrastructure to be improved The incremental densification of Highfields plots is not currently captured in order to improve infrastructure proportionately.
+- A strategic approach to flooding in the area, beyond individual developments The community would like to propose a more strategic, multi-stakeholder process of improving flood management and mitigation across the village and surrounding countryside. - Pedestrian, bridle and cycle connections to neighbouring settlements and to Cambridge Proposals include an extension of the Cambridge/Hardwick cyclepath to reach Caldecote, new off-road cycle connections to Toft and to Cambourne, and a new strategic approach to public transport connections Interconnectivity between settlements is important to the community and loss of public transport connections should be resisted. - Capturing incremental growth in ways that allows infrastructure to be improved The incremental densification of Highfields plots is not currently captured in order to improve infrastructure proportionately.
 If this development is to continue villagers would like a means of capturing or measuring the process such that infrastructural and public realm improvements can be better targeted. - Homes for an aging population Villagers observe a lack of homes for the elderly, including retirement homes.
-Developments including such provision are particularly to be encouraged, particularly if providing communal and social facilities. - More retail and social space within the village Existing provision tends to cater for the needs of particular groups, such that facilities for a greater diversity of community members are required.
-The Social Club, cafe, village hall and hairdressing salon are all valued but villagers would strongly welcome more social
+Developments including such provision are particularly to be encouraged, particularly if providing communal and social facilities. - More retail and social space within the village

+Existing provision tends to cater for the needs of particular groups, such that facilities for a greater diversity of community members are required.
+The Social Club, cafe, village hall and hairdressing salon are all valued but villagers would strongly welcome more social spaces within the village.